- Assistive Listening Devices

 A bone-anchored hearing aid (BAHA), like a cochlear implant, has both implanted and external components.
 The implanted component is a small post that is surgically attached to the skull bone behind your ear.
 The external component is a speech processor which converts sound into vibrations; it connects to the implanted post and transmits sound vibrations directly to the inner ear through the skull, bypassing the middle ear.
 BAHAs are for people with middle ear problems (usually a mixed hearing loss) or who have no hearing in one ear.

-Personal Sound Amplification Products (PSAPs), or sound amplifiers, increase environmental sounds for non-hearing impaired consumers.
-Examples of situations when these products would be used include hunting (listening for prey), bird watching, listening to a lecture with a distant speaker, and listening to soft sounds that would be difficult for normal hearing individuals to hear (e.g., distant conversations, performances).
-PSAPs are not intended to be used as hearing aids to compensate for hearing impairment.
+Personal Sound Amplification Products (PSAPs), or sound amplifiers, increase environmental sounds for non-hearing-impaired consumers.
+Examples of situations when these products would be used include hunting (listening for prey), bird watching, listening to a lecture with a distant speaker, and listening to soft sounds that would be difficult for normal hearing individuals to hear (for example, distant conversations, performances).
+Unlike hearing aids, PSAPs are not intended to aid with or compensate for hearing impairment.
+These products are not medical devices and are not subject to FDA’s medical device requirements.